AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

 * You must build all your web applications in HTTPS.
 * A Facebook application displayed via a tab has a width of 810 pixels.

-## Quick start: creating a Facebook application in 7 steps {#quick-start--creating-a-facebook-application-in-7-steps}
+## Quick start: create a Facebook application in 7 steps {#quick-start--creating-a-facebook-application-in-7-steps}

 This example provides a step by step process of how to display an Adobe Campaign built application in Facebook.
 In this case, we want to create an application that lets you display the **Welcome** message when the user clicks the application tab (**App01**).

 To create this application, apply the following steps:

 1. Create an application on Facebook ( [https://developers.facebook.com/apps](https://developers.facebook.com/apps)).
-For more on this, refer to: [Creating a Facebook application](../../social/using/publishing-on-facebook-walls.md#creating-a-facebook-application).
+For more on this, refer to: [Create a Facebook application](../../social/using/publishing-on-facebook-walls.md#creating-a-facebook-application).

    ![](assets/social_create_facebook_app_002.png)

 1. Create a **[!UICONTROL Facebook Connect]** type external account and enter the parameters of the Facebook application.
-For more on this, refer to: [Configuring external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).
+For more on this, refer to: [Configure external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).

    ![](assets/social_quick_start_2.png)

 1. Enter the **[!UICONTROL Terms of service]** and **[!UICONTROL Privacy policy]** links to be displayed on the Facebook permission request screen.
-For more on this, refer to: [Entering the Terms of service and Privacy policy links](../../social/using/creating-a-facebook-application.md#entering-the-terms-of-service-and-privacy-policy-links).
+For more on this, refer to: [Enter the Terms of service and Privacy policy links](../../social/using/creating-a-facebook-application.md#entering-the-terms-of-service-and-privacy-policy-links).

    ![](assets/social_quick_start_1.png)

 1. Create a Facebook type web application in Adobe Campaign.
-For more on this, refer to: [Creating a Facebook type web application](../../social/using/creating-a-facebook-application.md#creating-a-facebook-type-web-application).
+For more on this, refer to: [Create a Facebook type web application](../../social/using/creating-a-facebook-application.md#creating-a-facebook-type-web-application).

    ![](assets/social_webapp_005.png)